vivitt/bank-account-kata/README.md

 There is also room for improvement in the flexibility of the layout, making it more adaptable to smaller screens.

-Finally, the movements are currently stored in a `ts` file with placeholder data, and new movements aren't saved.
-So, adding user authentication and a database connection would be the next step if I were to continue working on this project.
+Finally, the movements are currently stored in a `ts` file filled with placeholder data, and new movements aren't saved.
+A next step could be adding user authentication and implementing a state management tool, such as Context API.